isauravmanitripathi/Building-Neural-Network-From-Scratch/README.md

+## Building Neural Network From Scratch
+I am trying to build an entire neural network from scratch.
+I am not using any advance libraries, just using the basics one, which already comes with JAVA.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.